-Just One Cookbook (JOC) was created by Namiko Chen (Nami) in 2011 as a blog to keep track of her recipes and to share them with her friends who wanted to learn Japanese cooking.
+Just One Cookbook (JOC) was created by Namiko Hirasawa Chen (Nami) in 2011 with a focus on authentic and modern Japanese recipes.

-Originally from Penang, Malaysia, Reese lives in Minnesota with her husband and their 8 month old boy.
-She previously ran an Asian spice shop, and also worked on UNESCO Heritage projects in Penang in the areas of performing arts, history, and arts education.
-Reese loves spending time with her family, dancing, listening to podcasts, and reading up on art & design.
-And of course dreaming of another trip to Japan to hike mountain trails, eat her favorite street food Okonomiyaki, and discover small town festivals.
+Originally from the tropical island of Penang, Malaysia, Reese now lives in Minnesota with her husband and their little boy.
+She previously worked on UNESCO Heritage projects in Penang in the areas of performing arts, history, and arts education.
+Growing up in a richly diverse culture has allowed her to express her work with unique perspectives.
+She has taught Modern Asian Cooking class at the local co-ops and community eds.
+In her free time, Reese enjoys spending time with her family, dancing, listening to podcasts, and reading up on wellness and design.

-Kayoko happily grew up in the urban jungle of Tokyo and in the middle of nowhere East Coast, U.S. After a brief stint as a gelato scooper and a slightly longer employment at an IT company, she decided to drop her cushy job to enroll in culinary school.
-When she is not busy cutting her fingers or burning her hand, she manages the JOC social media outlets so that JOC fans get their daily dose of delicious recipes and photos.
+Kayoko happily grew up in the urban jungle of Tokyo and in the middle of nowhere East Coast, U.S. After a brief stint as a gelato scooper and slightly longer employment at an IT company, she decided to drop her cushy job to enroll in culinary school.
 Kayoko resides in Tokyo with her husband, a penguin pillow, and many half-dead plants.

 Richard Shirk is an Oakland based filmmaker, producer, editor, colorist, and music industry professional.
 His previous work can be seen in feature films such as ‘Coraline’ and PBS series ‘Food Forward’ and can be heard on both classical and college radios across the country.
 He enjoys riding bicycles, good food, and spending time with his wife and two cats.